zvyn/CModuleForPython/README.md

 algorithm
 ---------

 Example for using the std::binary_search on Python-Objects.
-The the README.md inside this folder for more information.
+See the README.md inside this folder for more information.